What to Own When the Dollar Collapses: Fiat Currency Collapse

 This means that, unlike fiat currencies, the scarcity of many cryptocurrencies will only ever increase, making them a potentially helpful store of value.

-In many countries with unstable fiat currencies, such as Turkey, where inflation has wiped out people's savings, Bitcoin has become a popular alternative, where it is often seen as a form of 'digital gold'.
+In many countries with unstable fiat currencies, such as Turkey or Nigeria (We covered about Nigeria crypto scene and trend here), where inflation has wiped out people's savings, Bitcoin has become a popular alternative, where it is often seen as a form of 'digital gold'.

 Many cryptocurrencies are also known as 'utility tokens', meaning they accrue value via demand for their services, including Ethereum, Filecoin, or Creditcoin.